terracenter/gentoo_install/README.md

 ```

 ### Prepare crypt and filesystems
-Before start creating crypt filesystem it's much important to check which is the best performance setup on your system because you can't change it once created, so:
+Let's set up the encryption container where the lvm volume will be.
+Just before start creating it it's much important to check which is the best performance setup on your system because you can't change it once created, run:
 ```
 cryptsetup benchmark
 ```
 In my laptop the best performancing setup is aes-xts:
 ```
 # Tests are approximate using memory only (no storage IO).